owencaseyjames/PyShoreVolume/README.md

 | NSMEandA (Net Shoreline Movement Erosion and Accretion) | Net movement between the oldest shoreline position and most recent shoreline position with erosion and accretion trends being identified. | NSM with graphical output of NSM rates on top of satellite Imagery, Dictionary of NSMEandA rates, Pandas DataFrame of Statistics. |

 The volumetric change functions are performed on a time series of Digitial Elevation Models, where each pixel in the succeeding DEM is taken away from the prior DEM producing a final DEM of accretion or erosion rates  (Carvahlo et al. 2021).
 In a coastal setting this can allow sediment volumes across the entire shore to measured.
+Normalised Gross and Net Crosshore volumetric change rates are calculated according to Burvingt et al., (2017).
 The full range of functions are defined below.

 | Function | Description | Output |
 | --- | --- | --- |